-Future leaders learn at a young age that the way to improve themselves is to fix their weaknesses.
+themselves is to fix their weaknesses.
 When leaders receive a 360-degree feedback report, they tend to ignore the data on their strong points in favor of an in-depth analysis of their shortcomings.
 They have developed a bone-deep belief that if they raise those lower scores, they will be better leaders.
 Nothing could be further from the truth.

 In our research, "lack of weaknesses" was not the distinguishing feature of the best leaders.
 Instead, they possessed a few profound strengths.
-They used these strengths to great advantage for the organization-and, in turn, were recognized for being "world-class" in two or three areas.
+They used these strengths to great advantage for the organization-and, in turn, were recognized for being "worldclass" in two or three areas.
 In contrast, the "mediocre" leaders were distinguished by their lack of strengths, not their possession of a few deficiencies.
-They were "OK" in many leadership competencies, but nothing really made them stand out from the crowd.
-In other words, the absence of low ratings (along with the absence of high ratings in any areas) describes the bottom third of managers in most organizations.
-As one wag observed, "It's the bland leading the bland."
-Raising these "bland" managers' lowest scores is virtually guaranteed not to make a noticeable difference in their overall leadership effectiveness.
+They were "okay" in many leadership competencies, but nothing really made them stand out from the crowd.
+In other words, the absence of low ratings (along with the absence of high ratings in any area) describes the bottom third of managers in most organizations.
+As one leader observed, "It's the bland leading the bland."
+Raising these "bland" managers' lowest scores is not going to make a noticeable difference in their overall leadership effectiveness.
 They need a totally different strategy.

 A caveat is in order here.
 Our research identified one situation in which working on weaknesses is the right thing: when the leader possesses what could be termed a "fatal flaw."
 All leaders have some areas where they're not so strong.
 Such "rough edges" aren't a problem if the leader has outstanding strengths that compensate.
-But if the shortcomings are so serious that they prevent a leader from being recognized for his or her strengths, they become a brick wall.
+But if the shortcomings are so serious that they prevent a leader from being recognized for their strengths, they become a brick wall.
 The leader cannot move forward until this wall is torn down.